JoshRiser/tubishift/README.md

 1. **Search** Tubi's library and add TV series to your channel
 2. **Launch Channel** builds a randomized queue — episodes from each show are interleaved so shows rotate (e.g. S1E3 of show A → S2E7 of show B → S3E2 of show C → ...)
 3. The **Now Playing** tab shows the current episode with a direct link to open it on Tubi
-4. The **Chrome extension** runs in the background while you watch — it automatically navigates to the next episode in your queue when the current one ends, suppressing Tubi's own autoplay so it doesn't interfere
+4. The **Chrome extension** runs in the background while you watch — it automatically navigates to the next episode in your queue when the current one ends
 5. Your queue position is saved to the database — close and reopen the app and it resumes exactly where you left off

 ---